 PI-nus kon-TOR-ta kon-TOR-ta

 Native to (or naturalized in) Oregon:

 - Conifer, evergreen tree, 40-50 ft (12-15 m) tall, irregular, twisted (contorta: twisted, the young shoots), spreading, broad rounded crown, dark brown bark.
 In the Willamette Valley, large blobs of pitch often present on trunk.
 Two needles per bundle, 3-7 cm long, stout, slightly flattened, often twisted, leaf sheath 4-6 mm long.
 Cones 2-5 cm long, egg-shaped, oblique, stalkless (or nearly so), tend to point backwards.
 Some cones will open and release seed soon after maturing; others may remain unopened for several years.

 - Sun.
 Grows under a wide variety of soil condition.
 Shore pine found in peat bogs and dry, sandy sites.
 It is very tolertant of salt spray and is common along the Oregon Coast.

 - Hardy to USDA Zone 7 Native from the coast of Alaska along the Pacific to northern California.
-Another form, P. c. var. latifolia (Lodgepole pine), is a columnar tree found in the interior (Rocky Mountains) and eastern Oregon.
-A third form, P. c. var. murrayana (Sierra Lodgepole Pine) is also recognized by some authorities.
+Three other related varieties are recognized and commonly called Lodgepole Pines.
+P. c. var. latifolia (Rocky Mountain Lodgepole Pine), P. c. var. murrayana (Sierra Lodgepole Pine) and P. c. var. bolanderi (Mendocino White Plains Lodgepole Pine).

 - There are a few compact or dwarf forms of Pinus contorta, such as ‘Spaan's Dwarf’.